Have you ever met one of those people who you HAVE to keep looking at?

 It’s not necessarily because they’re Tyra Banks hot though; it’s because their confidence is unwavering and there’s an essence about them that pulls you in just like McDonald’s Playland hypnotizes little kids.
 (Fucking McDonald’s).

 There was a girl I knew in high school who was one of these people.

 She was tall and lean and always tanned.
 Her hair was long and sandy blonde and it always looked just messy enough to give the impression that she didn’t give a shit, but not messy enough to look feral.
 She was basically the inspiration behind Free People.

 She was super nice looking and the worst part was, she had no idea how pretty she was.
 She was also perpetually stoned and everyone wanted to be her friend.

 I grew up in a really small town and there was nothing to do, so teenagers drank.
 That’s what we did.
 Sat around and listened to music, talked shit and got drunk.
 It wasn’t productive, it killed brain cells and drinking and driving was normal.

-It’s a miracle I made it out of that town alive and with enough oomph to do something with my life.
+It’s a miracle that I made it out of that town alive and with enough oomph to do something with my life.
 I have friends who have been chewed up and spit out by that town.

 One weekend I was at a huge house party and I walked into the crowded living room with Tupac blasting and I found miss beautiful messy hair parked in the middle of the room, noshing away on a bean burrito from Taco Bell.
 She was pleasantly stoned and smiling, just GNAWING away on her beans.

-When she finished her first burrito she ate a second, wiping some beans from the corners of her cute cotton mouth.
+When she finished her first burrito she ate a second, wiping some beans from the corners of her cute mouth.

 I was mesmerized by this scene for two reasons.